Unexpected, large-scale partnerships have the potential to spur dynamic change in the healthcare industry.

 Alternatively, by blending AI and data analytics, we’ll soon be able to look at a pool of Medicaid patients (let’s say 100 with similar weight, height, BMI, genetics, etc. diagnosed and treated for heart disease) – and analyze outcomes in dynamic ways.

 Let’s say of those 100 patients, 50 showed improvement after treatment, 40 didn’t, and 10 died.
-By analyzing every bit of data along the timelines of the 50 patients with improved outcomes (including social determinants of health, medication, changes in diet and exercise), AI can find patterns within care protocols that could be applied to the other 40 patients who did not show improvement.
-AI could potentially turn around the whole treatment paradigm for Medicaid patients with specific health conditions - not based on clinical expertise, but data.
+By analyzing every bit of data along the timelines of the 50 patients with improved outcomes (including social determinants of health, medication, changes in diet and exercise), artificial intelligence health can find patterns within care protocols that could be applied to the other 40 patients who did not show improvement.
+Artificial Intelligence health could potentially turn around the whole treatment paradigm for Medicaid patients with specific health conditions - not based on clinical expertise, but data.
 And at the same time, lower costs.

-Among the most promising developments between AI, data analytics and Medicaid is how new technologies can be used to help state agencies combat the growing opioid abuse crisis.
+Among the most promising developments between artificial intelligence health, data analytics and Medicaid is how new technologies can be used to help state agencies combat the growing opioid abuse crisis.

 Top population health management companies that can access all available data from any disparate system, in any setting and in any format, are already a step ahead.
 That is, rather than relying on incomplete data sets that may rely only on prescription or claims data to discover general usage trends (as some platforms might), comprehensive PHM platforms will be able look at patient data that analyze the whole person in truly unique ways.

-For example, AI and data analytics will analyze Medicaid patients who take opioids for spondylitis, and then apply additional algorithms to make connections that account for vast amount of other factors, including previous medical procedures, access to healthcare, high blood pressure, BMI over 30, etc.
+For example, artificial intelligence health and data analytics will analyze Medicaid patients who take opioids for spondylitis, and then apply additional algorithms to make connections that account for vast amount of other factors, including previous medical procedures, access to healthcare, high blood pressure, BMI over 30, etc.

 As the opioid crisis grows, the combination of AI, data analytics and Medicaid can be a game changer for the healthcare industry.
 HealthEC, which already assists a number of state agencies with Medicaid initiatives, is developing our own opioid-abuse solution that we look forward to sharing with the marketplace within the next few weeks.